ubc-library-rc/intro-web-scraping/content/understanding-a-website.md

 To help illustrate how scrapers use HTML to identify content we will use the Data Miner extension for Chrome.

 The Data Miner extension is an accessible way to introduce web scraping concepts.
-More sophisticated scraping is usually accomplished with scripts (e.g. Python), especially in research were reproducibility is important.
+It's a helpful learning tool but more sophisticated scraping is usually accomplished with scripts (e.g. Python), especially in research were reproducibility is important.

-- Scraping example 1: search results from [Google Scholar](https://scholar.google.com)
+- Scraping example 1: search results from <a href="https://scholar.google.com" target="_blank">Google Scholar</a>.

-- Scraping example 2: Member of Parliament [addresses](https://www.ourcommons.ca/members/en/addresses)
+- Scraping example 2: Member of Parliament <a href="https://www.ourcommons.ca/members/en/addresses" target="_blank">addresses</a>.

 ## Data Miner Activity